dcomtois/summarytools/README.md

         improving this as well)
       - `max.tbl.height` parameter added

-### Other Notable Changes

-  - The `omit.headings` parameter has been replaced by the more straightforward (and still boolean) `headings`. `omit.heandings` is still supported but will be deprecated in future releases
-  - Because it was subject to errors, the *Rows Subset* heading element has been removed.
-If there is a strong need for it, I can bring it back in a future release (just let me known by email or on GitHub if you’d like to have it back)
-  - Under the hood, much has been going on; the lengthier functions have been split into more manageable parts, and several normalizing operations were performed, facilitating maintenance and improving code readability
-  - The `tb()` function turns results from `freq()` and `descr()` into *tidy tibbles*

-### Backward Compatibility

-No changes break backward compatibility, but at least one legacy feature will be abandoned in some further release.
-Namely, the boolean parameter `omit.headings`, which has been replaced by the more straightforward `headings`.
-For now, a message is shown whenever the “old” parameter name is used, encouraging users to switch to the newer one.

 ## Stay Up-to-date

 For a preview of what’s coming in the next release, see the [development